Animadversio/Animadversio.github.io/_academic_notes/Note-on-Variational-Inference.md

 $$
 \mathcal L(\nu) =\mathbb E_{q(.;\nu)} \{\log p(z,x) -\log q(z;\nu)\}
 $$
+Note without gradient trick this can still work for many classical models with conjugacy in mind.

-The next trick is for gradient,
+The next trick is for gradient, (log expectation trick)
 $$
 \nabla_\nu \mathcal L(\nu)=\nabla_\nu\mathbb E_{q(.;\nu)} \{\log p(z,x) -\log q(z;\nu)\}\\
 =\mathbb E_q\nabla_\nu \log q(z;\nu)\{\log p(z,x) -\log q(z;\nu)+1\}
 $$
-Using this trick we can switch gradient inside expectation, thus we can sample $z$ and compute gradient and estimate gradient in a batch.
+Using this trick we can switch gradient inside expectation, thus we can sample $z$ and compute gradient and estimate gradient in a batch, this allows VI to be applicable to complex modern models.

 Refer to a great [Tutorial in EdwardLib](http://edwardlib.org/tutorials/klqp).